officeharukaze/ToremaruUtil/README.md

 ---

 Overview

-ToremaruUtil displays the app name and version (optionally with a build number) as a compact overlay in the bottom-right corner for quick verification during development.
+ToremaruUtil shows the app name and version (optionally including a build number) in a compact overlay at the bottom-right of the screen.
+It is intended to help developers quickly verify which build is running during development and testing.

 Quick start (development)

+Recommended: use a local Gradle composite build to develop the library side-by-side with your app.

+- Place this library next to your app (for example `../ToremaruUtil`).
+- Add `includeBuild("../ToremaruUtil")` to the app root `settings.gradle.kts`.
-Use a local Gradle composite build; see the Japanese quick start above for exact commands and the single dependency example.
+- See the Japanese quick start above for the single dependency example to add in your app module.

+When using a composite build, Gradle substitutes the included build so your app compiles against local library sources.

-Local publishing (mavenLocal)
+Local publishing (optional)

-If you prefer to publish locally, run `./gradlew publishToMavenLocal` in the library directory and enable `mavenLocal()` in your app repositories.
+If you prefer to publish a local artifact instead of using a composite build, see the Japanese section for the local publish command and add `mavenLocal()` to your app repositories.

 Usage (Activity)

-Refer to the Japanese section's minimal Activity example for the usage snippet.
+Call the library from an Activity to install or remove the overlay; see the Japanese section's minimal usage snippet for the concrete code example.

+Configuration

+See the Japanese `Config` example above for available configuration options.

 Notes

-Add `DEPLOY.md` for CI/publishing workflows if you plan to publish artifacts.
+- This README provides concise setup and usage instructions.
+If you plan to add CI or publishing workflows, add a `DEPLOY.md` with details.
+- After modifying the library, run `./gradlew :app:assembleDebug` in your app to verify the change.